rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Vertical key values

 If multiple key-value pairs are listed next to each other on the body of the page, use vertical key-value pairs.
-Vertical key-value pairs list the key lable above the data value at a maximum width of four columns on the Helix grid.
+Vertical key-value pairs list the key label above the data value at a maximum width of four columns on the Helix grid.
 Do not place more than three vertical key-value pairs on the page.

 {% endcolumn %}